 Dr. Kaskas has spent time looking for answers to the following questions: Who are we?
 Where did we come from? and Where we are going?

-This is the Milky Way, the galaxy that contains our Solar System positioned within the galactic plane about two thirds of the way out from the center, on the inner edge of the Orion–Cygnus Arm.
-The entire galaxy has a rotational rate of once every 15 to 50 million years.
-The galaxy is also moving at a rate of 552 to 630 km per second depending on the relative frame of reference.
+This is the Milky Way, the galaxy that contains our Solar System positioned within the galactic plane about two thirds of the way out from the centre, on the inner edge of the Orion–Cygnus Arm.
+The entire galaxy has a rotational rate of once every 225-250 million years for one complete revolution.
+The galaxy is also moving at a rate of 552 km per second relative to the cosmic microwave background.

 The truth is we are a speck within the Milky Way which is 100,000 light years in diameter, containing 200–400 billion stars.
-Yet it is only one of around 200 billion galaxies in the observable universe.
+Yet it is only one of around two trillion galaxies in the observable universe.

 In our attempt to find answers we need to observe the smallest building block of this universe; the atom as well as the largest and what is common to both, without forgetting that our ability to observe is in itself profoundly important as it is a reflection of our unique consciousness.